 Some of my baskets are plastic shoe bins, and some are storage totes, and a couple are even meant for the fridge or freezer.
-They key is labeling them.
+The key is labeling them.
 I used my favorite sticky chalkboard labels that you might remember from my pantry makeover.

 This shelf on my cabinet is reserved for things that need to plug in, so that we don’t have extra clutter on our bathroom counter.
-I had the electrician wire an outlet in the back, and I use this power station, which has two plugs and two USB ports.
+I had the electrician wire an outlet in the back, and I use a power station, which has two plugs and two USB ports.

 I can keep my hairdryer and electric toothbrush charging here, plus my Apple Watch charger in one of the USB ports, so I can charge it here overnight.

 I use these Wrap-it cord straps to keep the cords tucked out of the way.